DennisDosso/rdfCacheThroughStrike/README.md

 The properties to set are many and the following:

 From the file values.properties
+* cleanTheCache: set to true if we need to clean the cache at the beginning of the process
 * timeoutSelectQueries: the time allowed to perform a select query (in ms).
 Usually 30000
 * timeoutConstructQueries: the time allowed to perform a construct query to compute provenance (in ms).
 Usually 30000
-* timeoutUpdateRDB: time allowed to update the supporting relational database
+* timeoutUpdateRDB: maximum time allowed to update the supporting relational database
 * epochLength: the number of queries composing an epoch.
 * timesOneQueryIsExecuted=10
 * namedGraphName=name